RiftValleySoftware/ambiamara/README.md

 [This is the Codebase for the AmbiaMara App](https://github.com/RiftValleySoftware/ambiamara)

-This app requires iOS devices (iPhones, iPads and iPods), running iOS 10 or greater.
+This app requires iOS devices (iPhones, iPads and iPods), running iOS 10 or greater, or MacOS X, 10.15 (Catalina), or greater (for MacCatalyst version).

 AmbiaMara is a proprietary-code application, and the code is not licensed for reuse.
 The code is provided as open-source, for purposes of auditing and demonstration of [The Great Rift valley Software Company](https://riftvalleysoftware.com) coding style.